Kmolina009/-OneDrive-desktop-K-Hub-code-PROJECTS-calculate-gallery-frame-spacing/notes.md

     - Subtract the gallery wall by the total widths of a set of frames to get the "Wall to Frame Width Difference"
     - Divide the "Wall to Frame Width Difference" by (number of frames + 1)

-    -What are the attriutes the frames have other than their (simplified)dimensions
+    -What are the attributes the frames have other than their (simplified)dimensions